qlik-oss/core-website/docs/docs/services/qix-engine/doc-synchronization.md

     -S UseEventBus=1
 ```

-If this feature is enabled the QIX Engine will assume that there is a `RabbitMQ` message broker available on the address specified by the `RabbitHost` parameter.
+If this feature is enabled the QIX Engine will assume that there is a `RabbitMQ` message broker
+available on the address specified by the `RabbitHost` parameter.

+In the configuration example above we are mounting a folder named `docs`,
+which is also passed in as `DocumentDirectory`.
+This is the folder which the QIX Engine container will use for storing documents,
+and the mounted folder can then be shared with other QIX Engine instances.

+## Example

+To show how two QIX Engine instances are sharing the same document using the message broker,
+we have implemented a basic example in `Kubernetes` using `Persisted Volumes`.
+You can find the example [here](https://github.com/qlik-ea/example-doc-sync).